U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill - NewsBreak

 But another large gun rights group, the Gun Owners of America, has already come out opposing the framework and is pressuring senators to oppose the deal.

-The post U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill appeared first on Iowa Capital Dispatch .
+The post U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill appeared first on New Hampshire Bulletin .